Pińczów: Main sights

 The town's attractions include the 18th-century palace of the Wielkopolski family, several churches and monasteries (some dating back to 15th century), the Renaissance St. Anne's Chapel, the recently restored synagogue, and ruins of the 13th-century castle.
 The complex of the former Pauline monastery, founded in 1449 by Cardinal Zbigniew Oleśnicki, is located in Pińczów's market square.
 Currently, it houses a regional museum, a house of culture, and a cinema.
 In Pińczów's district of Mirów there also was a Franciscan monastery, founded in 1587 by Bishop Piotr Myszkowski.
 In Mirów there is a house which once was a Calvinist printing shop.
 Now it houses a branch of the National Archive of Poland.

 Mount St. Anne is located in the vicinity of Pińczów.

+Transport

+Pińczów lies on voivodeship road 766.

+The town has a station on a narrow-gauge line, called Holy Cross Mountains Rail.

 Sports

 The town is home to a sports club Nida Pińczów, which was established in 1946.